Miss Nepal: Titleholders at Miss Nepal

+Regions and subtitles at Miss Nepal

 There is an unofficial formula to determine the states and regions represented in Nepal.
-The base number of contestants over the last decade has been 19–20, which can be increased or decreased by pageant's management.
+The base number of contestants over the last decade has been 19–20, which can be increased or decreased by the pageant's management.

+List of subtitle award winners is as follows.
+The subtitles may vary with different editions of the pageant.